 The remodeled Isaac Jackson Hotel and 1863 Grill.
 The project was complete is 2013.

-In 2018, Mike Winn and Velora Anderson leased the restaurant from the owners of The Isaac Jackson Hotel and the 1863 Grill and renamed it 1863 Appalachian Bistro to reflect their food philosophy and showcase their Appalachian roots.
-The “Bistro” is focused on local and seasonal produce sourced from their farm, Cold Springs Hollow (this will get a link), in Moatsville, WV, and is managed by a team with West Virginia roots and a passion for Celebrating All Things West Virginia.
+In 2018, Mike and Velora Winn leased the restaurant from the owners of The Isaac Jackson Hotel and the 1863 Grill and renamed it 1863 Appalachian Bistro to reflect their food philosophy and to showcase their Appalachian roots and passion for Celebrating All Things West Virginia.